Altinity/clickhouse-regression/alter/table/requirements/replace_partition.md

 [ClickHouse] SHALL support Replacing partitions from one disk to another in the same table when tired storage is used.

-> When we have one table stored on different disks, and we want to move partitions between partitions that are on different disks with `REPLACE PARTITION`.
+> When we have one table stored on different disks, and we want to replace partitions between partitions that are on different disks with `REPLACE PARTITION`.

 ## Replacing Partitions Between Tables On S3

 ### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.S3
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between tables that are placed inside the S3 storage.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace partitions between tables that are placed inside the S3 storage.

 ## Replacing Partitions Between Replicas

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Replicas
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Replicas
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between replicas for tables with `ReplicatedMergeTree` engine.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace partitions between replicas for tables with `ReplicatedMergeTree` engine.

 ## Replacing Partitions Between Shards

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Shards
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Shards
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between shards for tables with `DistributedTable` engine.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace partitions between shards for tables with `DistributedTable` engine.

 ## Replacing Partitions Between Different ClickHouse versions

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Versions
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Versions
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between different ClickHouse versions.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace partitions between different ClickHouse versions.

 > Users can create a new database with the target version and use `REPLACE PARTITION` to transfer data from the
 > old database to the new one, ensuring compatibility and benefits from new features.

 ## Replacing Partitions Between Different Encodings

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Encodings
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Encodings
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between tables with different encodings.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace partitions between tables with different encodings.

 ## Replacing Partitions Between Encrypted And Unencrypted Tables

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Encryption
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Encryption
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move partitions between encrypted and not encrypted tables.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace partitions between encrypted and not encrypted tables.

 ## Replacing Partitions To Deduplication Tables

-### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.Deduplication
+### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.Deduplication
 version: 1.0

-[ClickHouse] SHALL support using `REPLACE PARTITION` to move data to a deduplication table, where duplicates are identified and eliminated.
+[ClickHouse] SHALL support using `REPLACE PARTITION` to replace data to a deduplication table, where duplicates are identified and eliminated.

 ## Compact and Wide Parts

 ### Replace Partition Between Compact and Wide Parts

-#### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Move.Between.WideAndCompact
+#### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Between.WideAndCompact
 version: 1.0

 [ClickHouse] SHALL output an error when using `REPLACE PARTITION` between `wide` partition and `compact` partition columns.